Wild Top End

 Meals: Breakfast, Lunch and Dinner

 Potential wildlife sightings on tour today: our walk to Nanguluwur early this morning can yield an incredible array of bush birds ranging from tiny finches to the large Red-tailed Black Cockatoo.
 Rare Chestnut-quilled Rock Pigeons may come to drink at a small spring near the rock art site and we may see Partridge Pigeons and Red-winged Parrots.
 At Nourlangie we often see Emerald Doves and sometimes Sandsone Shrike-thrush.
 A highlight of this locaton may be the sighting of Black Wallaroos, a localised mid-size kangaroo unique to this region.
-Anbangbang Billabong is host to a myriad of waterbirds, many species of water lilies and Estuarine Crocodiles (in 2014 we watched a crocodile hunt and kill a pelican at this location).
-The fruit bat fly-out over Nawurlandja in the evening has to be seen to be believed.
+Anbangbang Billabong is host to a myriad of waterbirds, many species of water lilies and Estuarine Crocodiles (one day we watched a crocodile hunt and kill a pelican at this location).
+The fruit bat fly-out in the evening has to be seen to be believed.

 Many who visit Ubirr come away as different people.
 It is possibly the most beautiful place in Kakadu with some of the most compelling wilderness landscapes on earth.
 It has a presence that takes humans back to their beginnings.
 Nearby the tidal (saltwater) section of the East Alligator River bounds the vast Aboriginal lands of Arnhem Land – to go any further requires special permission.
 But on the Kakadu side there is a wide variety of activities to choose from including gentle walks near the river, views of elaborate Aboriginal Rock Art sites or a climb to the top of Ubirr Rock with its stunning views across Kakadu.
 We’ll also take the Bardedjilidji Sandstone walk which take us deep into some of Kakadu’s most remarkable geological formations where we learn how the Kakadu Escarpment was formed millions of years ago.
 During the heat of the day we’ll return to Jabiru followed by a rest then a refreshing swim in the pool before heading back out in the afternoon explore wildlife in and around Lake Jabiru.

 Accommodation: Anbinik Jabiru (last night here)